Placer Advanced Robotics & Technology will soon be accepting student applications for the 2019-2020 season:

 The team's success depends on generous donations from parents, sponsors and businesses.
 PART is a 501c3 tax exempt, charitable organization.
 Donations are tax-deductible and will help pay for the purchase of robot parts, materials, and competition related expenses.
 Donation avenues are through individual contributions, matching funds from an employer, and corporate sponsorships.
 PART can accept both funds and product contributions

-Each participant is requested to make a donation of to help defray costs for team equipment, tools, competition registrations, etc.
+Each family is requested to make a donation to help defray costs for team equipment, tools, competition registrations, etc. Each family will be requested to completed a Donor Pledge form for the 2019-2020 season, with a recommended contribution of $300 for each participant.